Catley94/js-libs-frameworks/README.md

 The idea is that this will be a community driven website that lists the majority of JavaScript Libraries and Frameworks.

 ## Improve our website
+1. Log an issue, or read the below.
 Before making any changes, please read the "Priorities" below.
-1. Fork our website, make the change, make a pull request.
+1. Fork our website, git clone, npm install, make the change, make a pull request.
-Or
-2. Log a ticket on 'issues'.
+2. Once a pull request has been merged, contributors with access to edit this will use gh-pages to update github.io.
+This is a temp stage until we get a domain.

+## Adding libraries - IMPORTANT
+When adding libraries please look at the state and how it's layed out, copy one object in the state and paste it as a new state item under libs, change values where applicable.

 ## Why create this?
 Mainly, to help the community, this is for everyone.